 SMS gateway – story of messaging over the years

-“Merry Christmas” – such wishes were sent on December 3 in 1993 to Rica Jarvis, director of Vodafone on his Orbitel 901 from British engineer Neil Papworth.
-It was the first SMS sent in the history.
+“Merry Christmas” – such wishes were sent on December 3 in 1992 to Rica Jarvis, director of Vodafone on his Orbitel 901 from British engineer Neil Papworth.
+It was the first SMS sent in history.
 How has this old-schooled communication channel become this popular worldwide?

 SMS in the corporate world